masseygeo/GrainPy/docs/tutorials/classify.rst

 The 'folk_sort', 'folk_skew', & 'folk_kurt' Functions
 -------------------------------------------------------
-The *folk_sort*, *folk_skew*, and *folk_kurt* functions classify sediment sorting, and skewness and kurtosis of grain size distributions according to the classification of Folk and Ward (1957).
+The *folk_sort*, *folk_skew*, and *folk_kurt* functions classify sediment sorting, distribution skewness and distribution kurtosis into the appropriate classification schemes of Folk and Ward (1957).

 ::